Genes are Apps that can be clicked on or off.

 One of cortisol’s side effects is the weakening of the immune system, which can lead to various chronic diseases.

-In a 2015 Study by Becca Levy, Associate Professor of Epidemiology & Psychology at Yale University School of Public Health, found that chronic worry turns on genes that reduce the production of the enzyme Telomerase, which damages the Telomeres that keep our chromosomes from unraveling.
+A 2015 Study by Becca Levy, Associate Professor of Epidemiology & Psychology at Yale University School of Public Health, found that chronic worry turns on genes that reduce the production of the enzyme Telomerase, which damages the Telomeres that keep our chromosomes from unravelling.

 When a chromosome unravels, cells begin to die, decreasing longevity.

-Dr. Elizabeth Blackburn, Biologist at the University of California, San Francisco Laboratory of Molecurlar Biology, won a Nobel Prize in 2009 on her study which found that a positive mental outlook turned on certain genes which increased the production of the enzyme Telomerase, resulting in longer Telomers and longer cell life, increasing longevity.
+Dr Elizabeth Blackburn, a Biologist at the University of California, San Francisco Laboratory of Molecular Biology, won a Nobel Prize in 2009 for her study which found that a positive mental outlook turned on certain genes that increased the production of the enzyme Telomerase, resulting in longer Telomers and longer cell life, increasing longevity.

 That’s just a few of the many examples I’ve uncovered in my Rich Habits research related to how your thinking activates genes.